mcansaritas/Python-Learning/README.md

 # Python-Learning
-These are my codes to improve my Python knowledge
+These are my line of codes to improve my Python skills